4rft5/WiiDarkTheme/README.md

 Enjoy!

 ### Editing and Publishing
 If you wish to publish an edited version of this theme, please credit this repo if you do so.

 Please do not distribute the theme, (wether it be in unpacked, mym or csm form) if it has not been edited.
+If you wish to do so, you may contact me by opening an issue on this repo.

 ![image](https://github.com/user-attachments/assets/d3bc9804-ba2b-47c1-bc28-b97ebd42c968)